Rhodiola rosea

 Rhodiola rosea as it relates to Chronic Pain in Health report: COMT and Chronic Pain Susceptibility

-Chronic pain can be draining both physically and mentally.
-Rhodiola rosea is believed to enhance energy levels and endurance, which can be beneficial for individuals dealing with chronic pain who may experience fatigue and reduced physical activity.
+• Improved Energy Levels: Chronic pain can be draining and lead to fatigue.
+Rhodiola rosea is known for its ability to increase energy levels and combat fatigue, which can be beneficial for individuals dealing with chronic pain.

 Supplements for Chronic Pain